Stochastic comparison of series and parallel systems lifetime in Archimedean copula under random shock: Introduction

-This manuscript is structured as follows: Section two presents several established concepts and theorems in the form of lemmas that are useful for the remaining sections.
+The paper is structured as follows: Section two presents several established concepts and theorems in the form of lemmas that are useful for the remaining sections.
 Section three discusses some results for the stochastic ordering of series and parallel systems in the presence of random shock when the composition function $\psi_2\circ\phi_1$ is super-additive.
 Section four delves into the case when the composition function $\psi_2\circ\phi_1$ is sub-additive.
-We conclude the manuscript in section five.
+Section five discusses some potential applications of the derived results.
+We conclude the manuscript in section six.